ezrc2/contextual-chatbot/README.md

 # contextual-chatbot

-Intent-based chatbot using a feed-forward neural network implemented with PyTorch.
+Intent-based chatbot using a feedforward neural network implemented with PyTorch.

 **To train:**
 ```
-python3 train.py
+python3 model.py
 ```

 **To run:**